Tag Manager

 • Campus-specific information or links

-Why NaviLens codes are different from standard QR codes
+How NaviLens codes differ from standard QR codes

 • Designed specifically for blind and low-vision users